According to John McEwen, writing in The Spectator on 11/10/2014:

 The categorizing of nature-writers could be thought fanciful.
 Fashions come and go, in writing as in hem-lines, and each will write in their own way.
 Does Helen Macdonald, for instance, author of H is for Hawk — and whom Mark Cocker was at pains to particularize (as did Jim Perrin in his Guardian Country Diary entry of 07/03/2015, except the oblique barb he used was Machiavellian) — ever declare that she considers herself to be ‘a nature-writer’, new or otherwise?
 Her book was written from the heart and as such it has been recognised and has touched the hearts of thousands, achieving an outstanding success — a success perhaps that some other authors might envy?
 She was not concerned to be allocated an authorial category.
 So why has Mark Cocker written with an element of almost-disdain? — it seems patronising and un-gentlemanly.

 As to Jason Cowley’s editorial approval of Mark Cocker’s article: surely he cannot be unaware that Jim Perrin launched a personal attack on him — (that is of his introduction to ‘Granta 102’) in his ‘William Condry Memorial Lecture’ of 2010.
-Again, as in this article by Mark Cocker (when he refers to Robert Macfarlane) part of Jim Perrin’s lecture was quite deliberately focussed on Jason Cowley.
+Again, as in this article by Mark Cocker (when he refers to Robert Macfarlane) part of Jim Perrin’s lecture was quite deliberately focused on Jason Cowley.
 His brazen intention was to insult him — we were later told that ‘it was his revenge for not being invited to contribute to Granta 102‘.
-While this invidious behaviour can be seen as Jim Perrin’s ‘stock in trade’ we had not thought Mark Cocker would ape his style.
+While this invidious behaviour can be seen as Jim Perrin’s ‘stock in trade’ we had not thought Mark Cocker would so avidly ape his style.

 And has Jim Perrin’s influence on Mark Cocker guaranteed him a mention in the article in which he was given much credit for his views and thus ensured for him a suitable elevation among his peers?
 Not only that but he was hailed as having written ‘a searing memoir’.
 (Of which more later.)
 Might it be that Mark Cocker’s continuing alliance with Jim Perrin is ill-judged? — given his interest and expertise there is no pun intended when we repeat the old adage: ‘Birds of a feather flock together’ and as we think so highly of his books we would be saddened if this was the case.